axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

       - db
 ```

-4. Create an `.env` file
+4. Create an `.env` file.
+This file contains configuration parameters for your node.

-`.env` file is configuration that you can set to your bridge.
-Create a `.env` file with this content

 ```
 vim .env
 ```

+5. Copy this code block to the file:

 ```
 ETHEREUM_ENDPOINT=your-ethereum-endpoint